 Third, How to Write a Sentence by Stanley Fish.
 Short and sweet, this book gives joy as well as education.
 Fish gives many examples of great sentences and explains why they are great.

-Sixth and finally (for now), when writing several articles this summer, I took note of some simple tips to make your writing more accessible, Write to Express, Not to Impress.
+Finally, when writing several articles one summer, I took note of some simple tips to make one’s writing more accessible, Write to Express, Not to Impress.
 It teaches things like “Replace adverbs with strong verbs” and avoid the passive voice.

 This will be a good start – I plan to put my children through this course in high-school.
 Of course, before you can write, you must learn to read; and a good starting place is How to Read a Book by Mortimer Adler.